Call for Papers

 - Leveraging cloud computing to conduct large-scale testing

-- Load testing and benchmarking on emerging systems (e.g., adaptive/autonomic systems, AI, big data systems, and cloud services)
+- Load testing and benchmarking on emerging systems (e.g., adaptive/autonomic systems, AI, big data systems, blockchain systems, and cloud services)

 - Continuous performance testing